kvshvlin/yourmailproject/index.md

 - No illustrations will ever repeat.
 - None of these postcards are printed or will get a reprint.
 - None of these postcard are published like an magazine is.
-- Every customer gets a different illustrated postcard as different as different can be.
+- Everyone gets a different illustrated postcard as different as different can be.
-- Every customer can rest assured that he/she/they hold a postcard that's exclusively made.
+- Everyone can rest assured that he/she/they hold a postcard that's exclusively made.

 Shop now and get exclusive.